GreenInfo-Network/nyc-walkmaper/README.md

 # CHECKPEDS:NYC Walkmapper

-## Project Summary (adapted from SOW)

-We're going to build a simple client-side map that accepts either a latlng or an ID of a complaint from the Walkmapper system (MySQL DB), and then shows that on a map alongside 311 reports from NYC Socrata _loaded live via API call_
+A simple client-side map that accepts either a latlng or an ID of a complaint from the Walkmapper system (MySQL DB), and then shows that on a map alongside 311 reports from NYC Socrata loaded live via API call.

 ### GreenInfo Internal Things